Accounting involves the collection, organization, and presentation of financial information for effective decision-making.

 Starting salaries vary by size and type of employer, location, course work, and experience.

-A sample of employers which recruit UA Accounting majors for externships/internships and/or post graduation professional positions are:
+A sample of employers which recruit UA Accounting majors for externships/internships and/or full-time jobs are:

 Arizona Auditor General

 Defense Contract Audit Agency

 Frank Rimerman & Co.

 Heinfeld, Meech & Co.

 Internal Revenue Service

 Keegan, Linscott & Kenon